tchleung/The_Terminal/README.md

 6. [Credits](#credits)

 ## **Overview**
-Airplane has become a commoditized mode of transportation over the years in the U.S. Millions of travelers travel across the country and around the globe for both business and leisure.
+Airplane has become a commoditized mode of transportation over the years in the U.S..
+Millions of travelers travel across the country and around the globe for both business and leisure.

-If you have been one of these travelers, chances are you have been blessed by the word that we shall not say (it starts with D and rhymes with Late).
+If you have been one of these travelers, chances are you have been blessed by either a delay or cancellation at least a few times in your life.
+Being stuck at an airport terminal is a terrible feeling.
+The seats at the gate are uncomfortable.
+The wifi can get spotty.
+A burger causes $15 plus tax, tips, and some tacked on health tax.

+In this project, let us pretend to be Tom Hanks, stuck at a terminal with no end in sight.
+We have all the time in the world, so let's explore some flight data.

 ## **Questions**
+Our main question is whether SFO is the WAAT (worst airport of all time)

+To answer that question, we will explore a few key datapoints

+1. Popularity
+What are the most popular airports in the U.S.?

+2. Cancellation
+Which airport cancels the most flight?
+What are the correlation with other factors?

+3. Delay
+Can we prove that there is statistical difference between SFO and other airports in flight delays?

 ## **Data**
+Data obtained from the "Airline On-Time Performance Data" database hosted by the US Department of Transportation

+The database tracks every non-stop U.S. domestic flights by month and year, by carrier and by origin and destination airport.
+Includes scheduled and actual departure and arrival times, canceled and diverted flights.

 ## **Visualization**